 Autonomous engagement stations — also called life skills stations — are a fixture in many memory care communities.

-“If a resident is restless at night and wants to get up, the autonomous areas are a safe setting where they can go and engage in an activity that brings them comfort or a sense of satisfaction,” says Hash.
+“If a resident is restless at night and wants to get up, the autonomous areas are a safe setting where they can go and engage in an activity that brings them comfort or a sense of satisfaction,” Hash says.

 Life skills stations may include many different occupations:

-“Everyone has a need to feel useful, no matter what stage of life they’re in,” says Hash.
+“Everyone has a need to feel useful, no matter what stage of life they’re in,” Hash says.